 Oumar Ba's research focuses on international criminal justice and human rights for globally marginalized people.
 He is faculty director of the Einaudi Center's international relations minor.
 He is a 2024 Global Public Voices fellow.

-Matthew Evangelista teaches courses in international and comparative politics.
-His current teaching and research interests focus on the relationship between gender, nationalism, and war; ethical and legal issues in international affairs (particularly, just war theory and international humanitarian law); transnational relations; and separatist movements.
+Matthew Evangelista's current teaching and research interests focus on the relationship between gender, nationalism, and war; ethical and legal issues in international affairs (particularly just war theory and international humanitarian law); transnational relations; and separatist movements.

 Associate Professor, Anthropology

 Magnus Fiskesjö's research concerns ethnic relations and political anthropology in China and Southeast Asia.